-FHA Gift of Equity
+FHA World - FHA Gift of

 A Gift of Equity is a transfer of ownership of a property to a family member or someone with whom the seller has had a previous relationship, at a price below or at the current market value.
 The difference between the actual sales price and what is owed on the home is called the Gift of Equity.
 Most lenders allow the gift to count as a down payment on the home.